 - Limiting the amount of time your baby spends at the breast can cause your baby to get more of the lower calorie foremilk and less of the higher fat content hindmilk.
 Typically, babies need to spend from 20-45 minutes nursing during the newborn period in order to get enough milk.
 Offer both breasts at a feeding during the early weeks in order to receive adequate stimulation.
 While some babies can get plenty of milk from one breast, after nursing only a few minutes, usually this happens after the milk supply is well established, and not in the early stages of breastfeeding.

-- If you are ill or under a lot of stress, your milk supply may be low.
+- If you are sick or under a lot of stress, your milk supply may be low.
 Hormonal disorders such as thyroid or pituitary imbalances or retained placental fragments can cause problems.
 Many mothers find that their supply goes down when they have a cold or other illness.
 (See When a Nursing Mother Gets Sick).
 Hormonal birth control methods containing estrogen may decrease your supply as well.

 - Using formula supplements or pacifiers regularly can decrease your supply.
 Babies who are full of formula will nurse less often, and some babies are willing to meet their sucking needs with a pacifier rather than spending time at the breast.
 If you need to supplement with formula, try to pump after feedings to give your breasts extra stimulation.
 If you use a pacifier, make sure that it isn’t used as a supplement for nutritive sucking.
 (See Introducing Bottles and Pacifers to the Breastfed Baby)